 Autosomal Recessive Inheritance Pattern

-As it thalassemia is an inherited condition, individuals with a family history of the condition are more likely to be affected.
+As thalassemia is an inherited condition, individuals with a family history of the condition are more likely to be affected.
 Additionally, some particular ethnicities are associated with the condition more often, including people with Italian, Greek, Middle Eastern, Asian and African heritage.